 - The global methodology was tailored for Charagua, addressing the lack of available data and information by incorporating primary data collection through mechanisms such as aerial imagery drone mapping, field-based observations and surveys, and participatory vulnerability mapping through workshops and surveys. - In Charagua, the approach began by understanding the territory of this small town located in the Chaco Region, which has a unique governance structure based on indigenous autonomy. - One significant challenge was obtaining official information.
-This task proved difficult, as there was minimal up-to-date, accurate geospatial data schemen The boundaries and names shown and the sequence.
-Elabora sequences used on this may do not help official documents to an experience to the United National secondary or climate change, urbanization and biodiversity information publicly available - only a document that could be considered a draft, which served as the baseline for the vulnerability assessment.
+This task proved difficult, as there was minimal up-to-date, accurate geospatial data or climate change, urbanization and biodiversity information publicly available - only a document that could be considered a draft, which served as the baseline for the vulnerability assessment.
 One of the main issues was obtaining high quality datasets at the desired temporal and spatial scale and resolution.